God’s Covenant With Ancient Israel

-God made a covenant with Abraham and his descendants to be His holy people to spread His truth to all the world (Genesis 17:9-27).
+God made a covenant with Abraham and his descendants that they may be His holy people to spread His truth to all the world (Genesis 17:9-27).
 And the Lord exhibited His great interest in Israel by delivering them from their slavery in Egypt (Deuteronomy 4:20).

 The words, “Ye shall be my people, and I will be your God” (Ezekiel 11:20; Jeremiah 7:23; 11:4; 30:22), show the covenant relationship that Jehovah had with Israel.
 This covenant covered the entire plan to make Israel the spiritual center of global missionary efforts to reach the world.

 God’s covenant with ancient Israel was conditional on their obedience to Him: “Now it shall come to pass, if you diligently obey the voice of the LORD your God, to observe carefully all His commandments which I command you today, that the LORD your God will set you high above all nations of the earth” (Deuteronomy 28:1 also Ezekiel 36:26-28).
 Had the necessary obedience been done, Israel’s residence in their land would have been permanent.
 From her would have gone out the message of peace to bring the whole world to the spirit of truth.